yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 ## **Design is important**

+blogimage("design_is_important.jpg","Design is Important")

-Design is not a word precise enough.
-Let just say a good designer should care not only about how something look, but how end users will interact with it and how to remove every unnecessary stuff to focus on the essential.
+Design is a vague word.
+A good design should care not only about how something look, but also how users will interact with it.

-And design traverse everything, from the writer of an article to the details of the color of a button on a documentation web page.
+For example by removing things to focus on the essential.

 When I stumble upon some random blog post or random specification in the Haskell community, I had too much a feeling of old fashioned design.